haihala/haihala.github.io/src/lib/posts/intro-to-webdev.md

 ## Build a full stack app

-For certain things, one needs a frontend and a backend.
+For certain things, one needs a front end and a back end.
 For others it's nice to be able to easily change the user interface a lot.
 Both of these are somewhat answered by Next.js and React.

 I'm not the biggest fan of either of those, but I'm not a fan of English either.
 Oddly enough, the reasons are quite similar, though through tough thought they can get gotten.
-The reason I'm recommending it is that it's more or less the [lingua franca](https://en.wikipedia.org/wiki/Lingua_franca) of frontend web development.
+The reason I'm recommending it is that it's more or less the [lingua franca](https://en.wikipedia.org/wiki/Lingua_franca) of front end web development.

 At this point, you should familiarize yourself with the following concepts: